nethesis/nethserver-hotsync/README.rst

     [root@slave]# hotsync-promote

-3. connect the router if needed
+3. If the slave machine has to run as network gateway, connect it to the router/modem with a network cable
 4. Go to Server Manager page ``Network`` and reassign roles to network interfaces if required
 5. on SLAVE launch command ::